coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

 ## Build a module

-Like many programming languages, the way to have nice code, sharable is the modules.
-Terraform support also code as module, and guess what ?
+In many programming languages, the way to have sharable code is the modules.
+Terraform also support  code as module, and guess what ?
 It is really easy to write one.

-We already saw in [introduction]({{ site.baseurl }}{% post_url %}) when you use Terraform in a directory it will read all file prefixed by tf.
-It the same thing in a module except there are in a multiple folders.
-If I take the same example than [introduction]({{ site.baseurl }}{% post_url %}), we will create a module for handle a security group.
+We already saw in the [introduction]({{ site.baseurl }}{% post_url %}) when you use Terraform in a directory it will read all file prefixed by tf.
+It is the same thing in a module except there are multiple folders.
+If I take the same example as in the [introduction]({{ site.baseurl }}{% post_url %}), we will create a module for handling an AWS security group.

 This is our module files hierarchy
 ```